kiboschool/course-industry-experience-1/src/lessons/interviews/technical-interviews.md

 - Follow a well-structured plan, and aim to solve 2-3 coding interview questions per day

 <aside>
-  The video above is focused on full-time roles, so some of the advice (e.g., start 3 months ahead) may not apply to you now.
-But it is generally good practice
+  The video above is focused on full-time roles so some of the advice (e.g., start 3 months ahead) may not apply to you now but it is generally good practice.
   </aside>